 Then that future never comes.
 The golf clubs collect dust in your garage until you do some spring cleaning and a friend comes over to help you out.
 Then you make the same offer to them.
 However, they also don’t need the clubs but think it might come in handy.
 And so the cycle continues…

-This mentality is driven by the fear of missing out.
+The fear of missing out drives this mentality.
 The fear of what if?
 What if I’m in a situation where I might need this item?
 I might need that juicer, those rock climbing shoes, that Nintendo, an extra iPhone.
 You just never know.

 Not the right mentality to have.